-- 1. Staff member should include the HR Director from their sending ministry in the decision making process even though the final decision is made by their International Leadership. - 2.
+- 1. Staff member should include the Regional ICS Coordinator in the decision making process even though the final decision is left to their International Leadership. - 2.
 Staff member must sign a legal agreement binding himself or herself to a year-for-year "payback" for each year they pursue full-time graduate study.
 This year-for-year commitment represents a moral and legal obligation the staff member makes to CCC.
 (The assumption is that the "payback" years will also be done overseas.) - 3.
 Clear lines of reporting and accountability must be established for the ICS during their full-time study. - 4.
 Any other obligations stipulated by their leadership.